SymfonyCasts/symfony7/sfcasts/outline.md

 ## KnpTimeBundle: Install bundle, get service

-- Before this tutorial, I added a new `arrivedAt` `DateTime` field to `Starship`.
+- Before this tutorial, I added a new `arrivedAt` `DateTimeImmutable` field to `Starship`.
 - Let's print that in `homepage.html.twig`
 - We can't just print the property - you can't print DateTime objects